Proto–Three Kingdoms period: Trade

-Trade is documented in the "Annals of the Three Kingdoms" of Records of the Three Kingdoms, which states that iron from the Nakdong River basin was exported to Lolang and Wae of Japan.
-Contact with the cultures of the lower basin of the Nakdong River is demonstrated by archaeological evidence from China, Wae, and Manchuria.
+Trade is documented in the "Annals of the Three Kingdoms" of Records of the Three Kingdoms, which states that iron from the Nakdong River basin was exported to Lelang Commandery and Wakoku (Wa) of Japan.
+Contact with the cultures of the lower basin of the Nakdong River is demonstrated by archaeological evidence from China, Wa, and Manchuria.

 In the southern part of the Korean Peninsula, Chinese bronze mirrors, three-legged bronze ritual vessels, bronze buckles, and Chinese coins have been found both from shell middens and tombs.
 Examples of artifacts originating from the Northern Province include bronze 'Fu' vessels, tiger-shaped buckles, and horse-shaped buckles.
-Objects from Wae include Yayoi pottery, jar coffins, wide bronze spearheads and bronze halberds.
+Objects from Wa include Yayoi pottery, jar coffins, wide bronze spearheads and bronze halberds.